 MPH 670 Quality Improvement

-This course introduces students to the principles and practice of quality improvement in medical care and public health organizations.
-The course content focuses on describing, measuring, improving, and evaluating the quality of health care for patients and populations.
-Students develop competencies in identifying and conceptualizing opportunities for quality improvement; selecting and using quality improvement tools and methods; and presenting their work in professional meetings.
-The theories and concepts of quality measurement, quality improvement implementation, and evaluation are presented.
-Students become familiar with a range of commonly used quality improvement tools and methods and gain experience in applying them.
-Examples and case studies are drawn from medical care providers and public health programs.
-Prerequisites: MPH 525 (or HPM 570) or instructor permission.
+The purpose of this course is to introduce students to the principles and practice of quality improvements as implemented by providers of health care, systems of care, community health and public health agencies.
+The content focuses on describing, measuring, improving, and evaluating the quality and safety of health services for consumers and populations.
+Students develop competencies in identifying opportunities for quality improvement, selecting and using quality improvement tools and methods, and presenting their work in a professional context.
 Cr 3.

 MPH 675 Health Information Management

 This course addresses the uses of health information by managers.
-With an emphasis on strategic management that depends on timely, accurate information, the course inventories the numerous systems (patient record, finance, scheduling, laboratory, pharmacy, etc.) within the health care system that generate such information, with current examples from southern Maine organizations.
+With an emphasis on strategic management that depends on timely, accurate information, the course inventories the numerous systems within public health and health care delivery systems.
 Uses of such information for managing population health, and for identifying and addressing community needs and public health issues are also addressed.
 Other course topics include data security, the procurement of information systems, and the use of health information technology for process improvement.
-Cr 3.
+Prerequisite: MPH 525 (or instructor permission) Cr 3.

 MPH 680 Professional Opportunities and Development

 This course is a professional development seminar including informal conversations and networking opportunities.
 Guests will include alumni and health leaders.
 The course will meet five times during the semester.
 Students will prepare personal professional development plans to help guide and shape their career paths.
 Cr 1.

 MPH 681 Seminar in Public Health – Behavioral Health